 2.3 Is it possible for companies to issue press releases about unauthorised medicines and/or off-label information?
 If so, what limitations apply?
+If differences apply depending on the target audience (e.g. specialised medical or scientific media vs. main stream public media) please specify.

 Such press releases will, in general, be covered by the broad definition of "advertising" in section 50 paragraph 1 AMG.
-As none of the exceptions in section 50 paragraph 2 AMG apply, the issuance of a press release on an unauthorised medicine or containing off-label information will most likely violate section 50a paragraph 1 AMG
+As none of the exceptions in section 50 paragraph 2 AMG apply, the issuance of a press release on an unauthorised medicine or containing off-label information will most likely violate section 50a paragraph 1 AMG.